 Located in one of the impressive historic buildings overlooking Grote Markt, Antwerp City Hostel is one of the best youth hostels in Belgium.
 The property has everything you will need during your stay, whether you are looking to tour Antwerp in a day or spend a whole week discovering all of the places to visit in Antwerp.
 The cathedral is so close that you almost feel like you can touch it through the bedroom window.
-Some of the other highlights include the clean, fresh showers, the friendly, accommodating employees, and the elevator.
 A fresh, delicious breakfast is available every morning, with both buffet and continental options – all included in the original price, which is very affordable.

 DAY TRIPS FROM ANTWERP

 While Antwerp itself has plenty to offer, there aren’t too many spectacular day trips from Antwerp.
 Instead of adrenaline-fueled mountaineering expeditions and breathtaking helicopter tours, in Antwerp, it is all about the simple pleasures.
 An interesting example is the Legends of Antwerp – Private Tour, a trip back in time with a professional guide whose job is to show you all of Antwerp’s nooks and crannies hiding the exciting, funny, and creepy legends that will make your imagination run wild.
 Other options include the Antwerp Food/Beer Tour, which needs no introduction, and the private round-trip transfer to Bruges, which will let you explore the UNESCO–listed medieval marvel on your own.
 To learn more about each of these, check out this article.

 In Antwerp, one of the best ways to explore the city is on two wheels.
 So, grab a bike and start pedaling!
 The city-wide VeloAntwerpen bike rental scheme is a great option, at a price of only €4 a day/€10 a week.